 Craniosynostosis Attorneys in Chicago

 In a normally developing baby, the bones of the skull do not fuse together until approximately age two.
 In between the bones (cranial sutures) is a flexible material which allows the brain to grow without restriction.
-But a birth defect called craniosynostosis causes the sutures to fuse together prematurely, increasing pressure and causing growth of the baby's brain to be slowed or limited.
-When the spaces between the bones "close" and the brain continues to expand, the result is often a misshapen skull.
+But a birth defect called craniosynostosis causes the sutures to fuse together prematurely, increasing pressure and causing growth of the baby’s brain to be slowed or limited.
+When the spaces between the bones “close” and the brain continues to expand, the result is often a misshapen skull.
+Some cases of craniosynostosis are linked to the mother’s use of SSRI (Selective Serotonin Reuptake Inhibitor) drugs, which are sometimes prescribed by doctors during pregnancy.

 Types of Craniosynostosis